Osmerion/Omittable/README.md

 ```

 In this case, the birthday is sent as well, even though it should not be
 changed.
-Not only this is inefficient, it also obscures the intent of the user
+Not only this is inefficient, but it also obscures the intent of the
-which makes it harder for the server to authorize the request.
-This
+user which makes it harder for the server to authorize the request.

 A more practical and scalable approach is to use partial updates: